 In light of this, below are a few quotes we’ve previously posted on the Marriage Missions Facebook page that applies to our focus.
 See what God tells you concerning each.
 And then consider what you should do about it.

 Quotes to Prayerfully Consider:

 — “When gold is mined, tons of dirt must be moved to get an ounce of gold.
 But one doesn’t go into the mine looking for dirt.
 One goes in looking for gold.
 That’s the way spouses develop healthy relationships.
-Unhealthy couples only see the dirt.
+But unhealthy couples only see the dirt.
 If you want a great relationship, look for the good, not the bad.
 The more good qualities we look for in each other, the more good qualities we’re going to find.”
 (Les and Leslie Parrott)

 — Kindness and decency SHOULD begin at home.
 Why should we be kinder to strangers than we are to those we claim to love —particularly our spouse?
 “Like letting someone with only one item go ahead of you in the supermarket line, bring home to your spouse the same decency and kindness you would show to someone you just met.”
 (Michele Weiner-Davis) “Be kind to one another, tenderhearted, forgiving one another just as in Christ, God has forgiven you…” (Ephesians 4:32)

 — It’s important to note that if our spouse is a Christian, he is God’s son or she is God’s daughter.
 “We often hear pastors contemplate the fatherhood of God, a wonderful and true doctrine.
 But if you want to change your marriage, extend this analogy and spend some time thinking about God as your ‘Father-in-Law.’
 Because when you marry a believer, that’s who He is!”
 (Gary Thomas)